The Call-To-Action, Explained: Everything You Need To Know About CTAs

 The personalised call-to-action on this website encourages people to click by using a first-person statement

-As for how many words to use in your calls-to-action, research shows that the exact number of words doesn’t matter – it all depends on the context.
+As for how many words to use in your calls-to-action, research shows your CTA needs to be short, sweet, and to the point.
 A good CTA is one that is concise, and clearly directs people to the intended action.
 Depending on the content, this might mean you only need a one-word CTA, but in some instances a sentence might be necessary – there’s no hard and fast rule here.

 When figuring out your CTAs for your website, we’d recommend testing a couple of options to see what gets the most engagement.
 Switch them out one at a time and keep track of which call-to-action leads to more conversions.